lando/lando/examples/trivial-tooling/README.md

 This example provides a basic example of Lando tooling using a LEMP stack with node cli tools.

-See the `.lando.yml` in this directory for configuration options.
+See the `.lando.yml` in this directory for tooling configuration options.

 Getting Started
 ---------------